MithrilJS/mithril.js/docs/index.md

 </body>
 ```

-To make things simpler you can try out mithril right here.
-This is a live playground with Mithril preloaded that - by the way - is also built in Mithril.
+To make things simpler you can try out Mithril.js right here.
+This is a live playground with Mithril.js preloaded that - by the way - is also built in Mithril.

 ```js
 var root = document.body